Apple’s Rumored Smart Speaker Might Not Be An Echo Killer–Or Even A Smart Speaker

 Amazon created the smart-speaker category; the Echo has proved remarkably popular with consumers, strongly suggesting that they want to be able to talk to a home device as if it were a person standing in the room with them.
 But the name “smart speaker” never really fit even the Echo, and as more and more products come out it’ll fit new entrants in the category even less.

 We’ve already seen Amazon itself aggressively widening the category to include a variety of devices that contain the Alexa brain.
-In just the past few weeks it’s announced two of them.
-The Echo Look, a smart mirror which is meant for the bedroom and is more about its camera than anything else.
+In just the past few weeks it’s announced two of them: The Echo Look, a smart mirror that is meant for the bedroom and is more about its camera than anything else.
 And the new Amazon Show‘s distinguishing feature is its display.

 In another year, the only things that will still be true of all the devices in this category will be that they’re connected to internet services and can understand and speak natural language in the open air.
 While Amazon’s Echo has defined the category so far, Apple has a shot at redefining it–as it’s done in the past with MP3 players, smartphones, and beyond.